derailed-dash/Advent-of-Code/docs/python/reading_files.md

 ### Exception Handling

 At any point during opening the file or reading the file, something could go wrong.
 E.g. maybe you try to open a file that doesn't exist.
 Maybe you try to read data beyond the end of the file.
+Maybe you try to write to a read-only file.
 So, your program should handle these exceptions.
 But the good news is...
 You don't have to do that yourself!

 ## The Better Way